Doenet/cloud-devops/README.md

 To make it easier to deploy doenet.cloud, the included `doenet.nix` can be used.
-Note that `doenet.nix` references other `doenet.cloud` repos, so you will need to have the `doenet-api` and `doenet-id` repo checked out as well.
+Note that `doenet.nix` references other `doenet.cloud` repos, so you will need to have the `cloud-api` and `cloud-id` repos checked out as well.

 Then run